diptendubarman/profile/README.md

 # Diptendu Barman
 #### 🚀 Senior Full Stack Developer | 🌐 Web Enthusiast

 👋 Greetings!
-I'm Diptendu Barman, a passionate Senior Full Stack Developer with a mission to craft exceptional web experiences.
+I'm Diptendu Barman, a seasoned Senior Full Stack Developer with a passion for crafting exceptional web experiences.
 My journey in web development began in 2017, and since then, I've been dedicated to creating innovative and impactful solutions.

 ## 💼 Professional Summary

 I specialize in translating ideas into interactive digital realities.
-With a strong foundation in front-end technologies like HTML5, CSS, and JavaScript, coupled with mastery of back-end technologies such as Node.js, PHP OOP, and various databases, I orchestrate complete development lifecycles to deliver dynamic and intuitive web projects.
+With proficiency in front-end technologies like HTML5, CSS, and JavaScript, along with mastery of back-end technologies such as Node.js, PHP OOP, and various databases, I orchestrate complete development lifecycles to deliver dynamic and intuitive web projects.

 ## 🔧 Technologies & Tools